top of page

 • the ability to learn, unlearn, and relearn over time

-These capacities govern how intelligence is actually used — in classrooms, in careers, in leadership, and in life.
+These capacities govern how intelligence is actually used — in classrooms, in organizations, in leadership roles, and in the collective systems humans rely on to function together.

-My work focuses on building the internal skills that allow humans — and the systems that serve them — to function, adapt, and evolve under real-world conditions.
+My work focuses on building the internal skills that allow humans—and the systems they participate in—to function coherently, adapt responsibly, and evolve under real-world conditions.

 How This Work Is Applied